-- 26. Press the Done softkey. - 27.
-Press the As Left softkey to run the test again with the same parameters.
-Results from the As Found and As Left tests are saved in the calibrator memory for later viewing, or in the case of the 743B, uploading.
+26. Press the Done softkey.

+27. Press the As Left softkey to run the test again with the same parameters.
+Results from the As Found and As Left tests are saved in the calibrator memory for later viewing or uploading.